hiroshitomi/block-hiroshi/README.md

 ### `npm i`

-In the project directory, you can run in development mode:
+In the project directory, you can run locally:

 ### `npm run dev`